Free Association is once again being discussed as a possibility for Puerto Rico.

 Much of the discussion has centered around abstract ideas of rights and responsibilities.
 There has also been discussion of the economic consequences of choosing statehood compared with remaining a territory.
 We looked at the economic implications of the free associated state option with regard to personal income, and at the likely economic benefits of statehood .

-- If the US decided to provide military protection to Puerto Rico, Puerto Rico would have no control over where bases would be built and training exercises would occur.
+- If the US decided to provide military protection to Puerto Rico, Puerto Rico would have little say over where bases would be built and training exercises would occur.
 This situation is reminiscent of Vieques and the resulting conflict when Puerto Ricans lacked control over U.S. military operations on the military base.

 - Puerto Rico would lose federal protection against drug smugglers transporting their goods from South America.
 The great majority of violent crimes in Puerto Rico are already associated with drug trafficking; without U.S. support, the escalation of crime could go unanswered.

 - The current ease of travel between the US and Puerto Rico would be lost.
-While the most obvious effects would be economic, with the reduction of tourism, this could also affect quality of life for Puerto Ricans with relatives on the mainland.
+Passports would be required.
+Tourism would likely decline.

 - As the U.S. government leaves Puerto Rico, federal jobs will also end – law officers and courtroom personnel, engineers on federal construction projects, secretaries and office administrators…impacts could be felt across professions.

-- Medicare, Medicaid, nutrition assistance, WIC, Pell Grants, Head Start, higher education grants, highway funding and all other federal social spending would be reevaluated and cut.
+- Medicare, Medicaid, nutrition assistance, WIC, Head Start, higher education grants, highway funding and all other federal social spending would be reevaluated and often cut.
 The Puerto Rican government would be responsible for entirely recreating these social programs from scratch on a local level without reliance on federal assistance.

 - Individual money already contributed to Social Security and Medicare through payroll taxes could be lost.
 Every working Puerto Rican has contributed payroll taxes into a system that they may never see again.
 With no standing in these federal programs, benefit cuts should be expected.